chameleon-ai/webm-for-4chan/README.md

 - Row based multithreading is enabled by default.
 This can be disabled with `--no_mt`
 - You may notice an additional file 'temp.opus'.
 This is an intermediate audio file used for size calculation purposes.
 If normalization is enabled, 'temp.normalized.opus' will also be generated.
 - With `--codec libx264`, 'temp.aac' and 'temp.normalized.aac' are generated instead of .opus files.
+- When using `-x`/`--cut`, a lossless temporary file of the assembled segments called 'temp.mkv' gets generated.
+- When using `-x`/`--cut`, it is currently not possible to burn-in subtitles or manually specify an audio track.
 - Currently, image + audio combine mode only makes .webm files (vp9/opus), `--codec libx264` intentionally has no effect.
 - The file 'temp.ass' is generated if burning in soft subs.
 I tried using the subs directly from the video, but this didn't work well when making clips, so I had to resort to exporting to a separate file.
 - Subtitle burn-in is mostly tested with ASS subs.
 If external subs are in a format that ffmpeg doesn't recognize, you'll have to convert them manually.